-This chapter discusses the minimum requirements for reports and related deliverables.
+This chapter provides minimum requirements for reports and related deliverables.
 Additional best practices for developing investigation plans, reports, and report Quality Assurance/Quality Control (QA/QC) may be found in:

 - American Association of State Highway Officials (AASHTO), Manual on Subsurface Investigations, 2nd Ed.
-(2022) [5]; - + FHWA, Geotechnical Engineering Circular, No. 5 (2016) [3] (GEC No. 5); and - + FHWA, Geotechnical Engineering Circular, No. 14 (2016) [53] (GEC No. 14).
+(2022) [5] - + FHWA, Geotechnical Engineering Circular, No. 5 (2016) [3] (GEC No. 5) - + FHWA, Geotechnical Engineering Circular, No. 14 (2016) [53] (GEC No. 14)

-Also, note that this chapter provides the basic requirements for several types of reports; however, the specific analyses or figures expected may be discussed in more detail in another chapter dealing with a specific technical subject.
+Note that this chapter provides the basic requirements for several types of reports; however, reporting requirements for subject-specific (e.g., piles, drilled shafts, walls) analyses may be discussed in more detail in another chapter.